e-dorigatti/e-dorigatti.github.io/_posts/2019-09-16-how_to_correctly_exp_transform_predicted_variances.markdown

 $$

-Which means that the equilibrium point is for the model to predict a variance equal to half of the mean squared error.
+Which means that the equilibrium point is for the model to predict a variance equal to half of the squared error for that point.
 Coupled with Monte-Carlo dropout to estimate the epistemic uncertainty of the model, one can get a nice holistic uncertainty estimation for the predictions fairly easily[^kendall_what_2017].